-I bring this up because in crypto you always hear about how it is meant to be trustless.
+In crypto you always hear about how it is meant to be trustless.
 “Don’t trust, verify,” they say.
-I get it, crypto is all about enabling us to no longer have to rely on trusted third parties because every transaction and UTXO can be verified on the blockchain, but at the same time I believe this message is a bit misleading.
+I get it, crypto is all about enabling us to no longer have to rely on trusted third parties because every transaction and UTXO can be verified on the blockchain, but I also believe this message is a bit misleading.

 It’s almost like it pushes this idea that we shouldn’t trust anyone.
 The truth is a society without trust wouldn’t be able to function.
 We all trust one another countless times a day.
 When we’re driving, when we visit the doctor, when we drop our kids off at daycare.
 The key is knowing who you can trust and who you can’t.

 I remember when I first got into crypto I didn’t know the first thing about blockchain or computer science so I had no choice but to find people I could learn from.
-I had to quickly figure out who I could trust was giving me good information and who wasn’t.
-Fortunately I’ve always been fairly good at figuring out who is trustworthy and who isn’t, and if there’s one person I trust more than anyone in crypto, it’s Deadalnix.
+I had to quickly figure out who I could trust was giving me good information, and who wasn’t.
+And if there’s one person I trust more than anyone in crypto, it’s Deadalnix.

 For those who don’t know, Deadalnix is Amaury Séchet, benevolent dictator and lead developer of Bitcoin ABC.
 He is the person responsible for the creation of Bitcoin Cash and now eCash, which has recently surpassed $1B in market cap, making him the only person other than Satoshi himself to be behind multiple cryptocurrency projects that are valued greater than $1B without ever holding an ICO.

-I have come to respect and trust Deadalnix because I believe he is one of the most knowledgeable people in the entire industry and someone who doesn’t make false statements or exaggerate the truth like so many others in this space.
+I have come to respect and trust Deadalnix because I believe he is one of the most knowledgeable people in the entire industry and someone who doesn’t make false statements or exaggerate the truth like so many others.

-While there are no guarantees in life, and no one can see the future, I have no problem supporting people who have demonstrated through their proof of work that they are someone worth believing in.
-Deadalnix definitely fits into that category and there is no one who has changed my perspective more than he has.
+While there are no guarantees in life, and no one can see the future, I support people who have demonstrated through their proof of work that they are someone worth believing in.
+Deadalnix definitely fits into that category, and there is no one who has changed my perspective more than he has.

 Without further ado, here are 5 of my favorite Deadalnix quotes: